-&lt;sup>2Note that measurement noise arising from parameter estimation and design parameters such as stimulus spacing and stimulus repetitions (Prins, 2012) affects sensory noise estimates across all conditions, affording the possibility of an underestimation (leading to apparent supra-optimal performance) or overestimation (apparent sub-optimal performance) of the true maximum possible benefit.
+2 Note that measurement noise arising from parameter estimation and design parameters such as stimulus spacing and stimulus repetitions (Prins, 2012) affects sensory noise estimates across all conditions, affording the possibility of an underestimation (leading to apparent supra-optimal performance) or overestimation (apparent sub-optimal performance) of the true maximum possible benefit.

-Figure 1: (a) The maximum possible benefit ( $B{max}$ ) that the perceptual system can achieve by combining two redundant cues in a reliability-weighted fashion.
-Plot shows how the maximum benefit is derived from the sensory noise level difference between the best sensory cue, $min(\sigma_1, \sigma_2)$ , and the optimal prediction, $\sigma{12,mle}$ (equation 1). (b) As the maximum benefit follows from the sensory noise values of both individual cues ( $\sigma{12,mle}$ ) its magnitude depends on the absolute sensory noise in the best single cue, as well as the sensory noise ratios of both single cues.
-Increasing sensory noise in the best cue and matched cue ratios lead to a larger possible benefit.
+Fig. 1 a The maximum possible benefit (B{max}) that the perceptual system can achieve by combining two redundant cues in a reliability-weighted fashion.
+The plot shows how the maximum benefit is derived from the sensory noise level difference between the best sensory cue, $min(\sigma_1, \sigma_2)$, and the optimal prediction, $\sigma{12,mle}$ (Eq.
+1). b As